folio-org/stripes-experiments/stripes-connect/api.md

   addressed to maintain the resource.

 * `headers`: A JavaScript object containing HTTP headers: the keys are the header names and the values are their content.

-(XXX In the present code, `headers` contains a map of HTTP verbs to sets of
+> **Note:** in the present code, `headers` contains a map of HTTP
-  headers: is that how we plan to keep this, or will it change?)
+> verbs to sets of headers.
+Once we have implemented the more general
+> mechanism for HTTP operation-specific configuration that is
+> described below, we will use that instead, so that HTTP GET headers
+> are in `GET.headers` rather than in `headers.GET`.

 * `records`: The name of the key in the returned JSON that contains the records.
 Typically the JSON response from a web service is not